 "So, Natalie, what makes you think that was her?"

 "I spotted the wisp of blond hair near her temple where she hadn't properly donned the wig.
 Also, she released my grip on her wrist as if I were some bothersome flea.
 Yeah, it was her.
-Some cops told me that they found a flexible plastic sheet with printed freckles that she used to disguise herself.
+Some cops told me they found a flexible plastic sheet with printed freckles that she used to disguise herself.
 You want to know what else they told me?"

 "I'm on pins and needles."